 Mainframe architecture includes a variety of network capabilities.
 The following details use the mainframe operating system used at IBM, the z/OS operating system as an example.
 Some of these capabilities include:

 The above figure illustrates a simplified mainframe-based network architecture.
 The mainframe is connected to external devices using Open Systems Adapter-Express (OSA-Express) which is an integrated LAN Adapter.
 It is equivalent to a network interface card (NIC) used in Windows and UNIX systems.
 It supports various protocols and operational modes.
 OSA-Express card majorly uses the Ethernet protocol, running over copper wire or fiber optic cabling.
 The I/O systems of mainframe differ from UNIX/Intel systems because of which, OSA card implements advanced technologies required for networking.

 For a particular organization, a redundant backbone switch or router is used to connect critical business servers to the primary network.
 The switch or router provides redundancy by providing more than one physical path to the backbone network.
 The backbone network is the organization’s high traffic density network.

-As expected in every network the Backup site takes care of data processing for planned as well as unplanned outages in production site.
-The backup site can provide data processing site for a very long time.
-The level and the type of services provided by the backup site is determined by the cost of a backup compared to the cost of a failure.
-Larger the organization, higher is the value placed on backup site.
-The backup and the production sites are connected using high speed connections, normally using fiber optics.
+As expected in every network the Backup site takes care of data processing for planned as well as unplanned outages in the production site.
+The backup site can provide a data processing site for a very long time.
+The level and the type of services provided by the backup site is determined by the cost of a backup compared to the cost of failure.
+Larger the organization, higher is the value placed on the backup site.
+The backup and the production sites are connected using high-speed connections, normally using fiber optics.